abcdesktopio/.github/profile/README.md

 - Off-line sessions are maintained
 - No need to install applications any more
 - Application update, run latest docker image
-- Accounting and reporting
+- Accounting and reporting (Graylog, Prometheus Grafana)
 - Clipboard syncing
-- Sound support with webrtc gateway and RTP stream
+- Sound support with [Janus WebRTC Gateway](https://janus.conf.meetecho.com/) and RTP stream

 ### Applications